The Best Manual Breast Pumps for On-the-Go Parents

 - Dishwasher-safe and easy to clean

-- Very visible when worn under a shirt, some users report
+- Some parents say the pump is visible when worn under a shirt

 Lightweight, portable, and just right for on the go or at home, the Haakaa is the best manual breast pump if you’re looking for one that works using natural suction.
 Simply squeeze the air out, then attach this handy companion to your breast for a super effective way to collect extra milk that might otherwise go to waste.
 The parent-favorite Haakaa is made from high-quality food-grade silicone, so you can be sure the milk you pump for baby is free of harmful chemicals.